agarrec-vivlio/react-native-zip-stream/README.md

 ### Stream File from Zip

 Streams a specific file from a ZIP archive.
 You can retrieve the file data in one of three formats: `base64`, `arraybuffer`, or `string`.
+Now supports password-protected ZIPs.

 ### Unzip File

 Extracts all the contents of a ZIP file to a specified destination directory.
+Now supports password-protected ZIPs.

 ### Create Zip File